 Because lenders have their own qualification criteria, borrowers can apply to several lenders to find one that can work with the borrower’s unique situation.

-The factors that each lender uses to make decisions and structure loans are as follows:
+The factors lenders use to make decisions and structure loans are as follows:

 - Revenues – While some lenders don’t have a minimum annual revenue requirement, others require at least $100,000 in annual revenues.

-- Years in Business – Two years is generally the minimum considered by lenders.
+- Time in Business – Two years is generally the minimum considered by lenders.

 - Credit Score – Getting a loan with a credit score less than 600 is difficult.
-In these cases, lenders will try to find other ways to strengthen the loan, such as requiring a higher down payment.
+In these cases, lenders will try to find other ways to lessen the loan’s risk, such as requiring a higher down payment.

 - Down Payment – The amount of down payment can range from 0 up to 30% or 40%.